Coming Back to Build: Joelle Sow, Consultant and Coach at Senstartup

 Quentin Merelle

-Quentin is a Program Manager at enpact, responsible for planning & coordinating Program Designers’ Lab, Train the Mentor and International Mentoring Programs in West Africa & Europe, Ghana, Sénégal, Uzbekistan and India.
+Quentin is a former Program Manager at enpact, responsible for planning & coordinating Program Designers’ Lab, Train the Mentor and International Mentoring Programs in West Africa & Europe, Ghana, Sénégal, Uzbekistan and India.

 Sign up for our newsletter!